eladb3/Tuning-Fork-3D/README.md

 In this colab notebook we provide a usage example: https://colab.research.google.com/drive/1jbMiMMLFxkXaZlNwFbU-UzglVcHeHYkd?usp=sharing

+More examples (with the stl output file) can be found in the folder `examples`.

 ## Environment
 In order to run this code, you should have pytorch installed (https://pytorch.org/), and: